gusxdev/gusxdev/README.md

 - Deployed on Netlify Pages: [https://gusxdev.my.id](https://gusxdev.my.id)

-You can also follow my journey on Twitter @helmisatria\_ 👋
+You can also follow my journey on Twitter @agoesset16_ 👋